AlexNikolov2/AlexNikolov2/README.md

 * Participated in XV National IT Competition in Blagoevgrad (2023) ✨
 * 3rd place at XII National IT Competition in Devin (2023) 🥉

-## Working as a Front-End Developer ✨
+## Wants to be a Front-End Developer ✨

 **My stack:**